What are tax credits and why do they matter?

-Tax credits are one of the most powerful tools for reducing your tax bill.
-Unlike deductions that reduce your taxable income, tax credits provide a dollar-for-dollar reduction in the amount of tax you owe.
-Understanding and claiming all eligible credits can mean the difference between owing taxes and receiving a substantial refund.
+Tax credits are considered one of the strongest ways to lower your tax bill.
+Unlike deductions, which only reduce your taxable income, tax credits provide a dollar-for-dollar reduction of the amount of tax owed.
+Knowing and claiming all the credits you're eligible for may make the difference between taxes owed and a hefty refund.

 Tax Credits vs. Tax Deductions: Know the Difference